jtheisen/reconciler/readme.md

 ## GraphDiff

 Before writing this replacement I used the [`GraphDiff`](https://github.com/zzzprojects/GraphDiff) library, but since it is no longer maintained I became motivated to write my own solution.
+In particular, I wanted

+- Entity Framework Core support,
+- async/await support and
+- really understand what's going on.

-As I don't fully understand the original there are some differences beyond the names of functions: GraphDiff had `OwnedEntity`, `OwnedCollection` and `AssociatedCollection` as options for how to define the extent, and I don't quite know what the difference between associated and owned is.
+As I don't fully understand the original there are some differences beyond the names of functions: GraphDiff had `OwnedEntity`, `OwnedCollection` and
+`AssociatedCollection` as options for how to define the extent, and I don't quite know what the difference between associated and owned is.

+`Reconciler` has `WithOne`, `WithMany` and `WithShared`:

+`WithOne` and
-`Reconciler` has `WithOne`, `WithMany` and `WithShared`: `WithOne` and `WithMany` reconcile a scalar or collection navigational property, respectively, through respective addition, update and removal operations. `WithShared` only works on scalar navigational properties and doesn't remove a formerly
+`WithMany` reconcile a scalar or collection navigational property, respectively, through respective addition, update and removal operations. `WithShared` only works on scalar navigational properties and doesn't remove a formerly